lavanyanigam/VLG-Blog/blog.md

 The U-Net puts the "diffusion" in the Latent Diffusion model.
 Its only motive is: learn how to remove added mathematical noise from the compressed latent representations.

 It looks at the noisy latent vector, the timestep $t$ (how much noise was added), and the Text Prompt embeddings.
-It predicts what the noise lwas a step before and subtracts it to give a slightly cleaner input $x_{t-1}$.
+It predicts what the noise was a step before and subtracts it to give a slightly cleaner input $x_{t-1}$.
 Its parameters ($\theta$) are updated using the Mean Squared Error (MSE) loss.

 $$\text{Loss}_{LDM} = \mathbb{E}_{z, \epsilon \sim \mathcal{N}(0,1), t} \left[ || \epsilon - \epsilon_\theta(z_t, t, \text{text}) ||^2 \right]$$